Carska Bara: Fish ponds

 In August 2019, local environmentalist groups asked again for the change of the caretaker of the reserve as, after two decades of neglect, the situation is bad and only getting worse.
 The private owner of the fish ponds is also given the task of maintaining of the reserve by the state.
 As the reserve is being buried under the silt and sludge, in the near future Carska Bara will transform from wetland into steppe.
 The Stari Begej is already not navigable during a dry season, the only confirmed nesting ground of wild geese is destroyed, the reed and willows are already growing on the deposited silt, while some 50 bird species moved out of the reserve.

 There is also a problem with the local population and attempts at illegal fishing in the reserve, as the fishing is forbidden.
 The caretaker significantly reduced number of rangers.
+However, sports fishing (e.g., fish has to be returned back in the water) is allowed in the section called "Tractor pond" within the reserve, while the fishing is allowed in the fish pond's sections Sent Andreja and Joca ("the best pike area in Europe").

 2018 fire

 Caused by stubble burning set on 14 October 2018, which is prohibited but fairly common at the end of the harvesting season, a massive fire broke out on 15 October fuelled by the strong wind.
 It spread to 800 ha when reeds, grass and undergrowth along the Bega river were caught by fire.
 The most heavily affected was the Tiganjica section.
 Though the fire was extinguished by 16 October, with continuous smoldering in the next days, several hundred of hectares of the reserve were burned.

 There was no concern for the bird life, though, as most of the migratory birds already moved out, and also there were no chicks because of the late season.
 The only scenic lookout in the reserve, which was made of wood, was burned to the ground.
 An 81-year old man was later arrested for causing the fire.
 Minister of Environmental Protection Goran Trivan said that in the end a total of 805 ha of the reserve was caught by fire.
 He added that there are some artificial ways of revitalizing the damaged terrain.
 Only in 2022 the area began to visibly recover and birds returned in greater number.